eweser/eweser-db/packages/db/README.md

 To only use a document in your app that you don't want made available to other apps, fork the project and do the same thing, or extend locally and use some `//@ts-ignore`s for the type errors you will encounter.

-## App development strategy, user consent
+## User consent notice

 As it is designed now, when the user signs in, the app will have read/write access to the full user-owned database for the duration of the session.
 Users should be made aware of this fact when logging in to an app.
 People are already comfortable with an app managing its own data, but it is another level of trust required in the app to also let it manage data used by other apps.
-Users need to know the level of trust they are putting in each app when they sign ing.
+Users need to know the level of trust they are putting in each app when they sign in.

+## Publicly shared data - aggregator servers

 Because user-owned data flips the current data storage paradigm on its head, app developers might be wondering how to share public data between users.
-For example, a user might mark a certain collection of notes as public and apps could aggregate them and let other users search and discover those.

-One solution would be that for each room marked as 'public' by the user, we could invite an observer account into the room.

-Another option would be to simply use a traditional database for public collections, but then that would break interoperability between apps.

-This is an area that needs further consideration.
-Community input is appreciated.
+This is achieved using 'aggregator' servers.
+These are public Matrix accounts/servers which the user can invite to the room that they wish to make public.
+The aggregator server will listen to changes in the room and update a local database.
+Apps can query the aggregators to search public data.

 ## Limitations